-The night sky will be putting on a spectacular show tomorrow, Tuesday, November 8 – and you won’t want to miss it.
-A “super flower blood moon” lunar eclipse will be visible in the sky starting at 3 AM on Tuesday, November 8, 2022.
+The night sky will be putting on a spectacular show March 14 – and you won’t want to miss it.
+A “rare blood worm moon” lunar eclipse will be visible in the sky starting at 3 AM on Friday, March 14.

 A lunar eclipse happens when the Earth is between the full moon and the sun.
-This mesmerizing phenomenon won’t happen again until 2025 according to scientists!
+This mesmerizing phenomenon is very rare, and only happens every few years!
 During the eclipse, the moon will receive sunlight bent through the Earth’s atmosphere – and the color will change quickly during the eclipse window.
 Reddish sunlight will peak through, turning the moon a stunning shade of red.

 If the skies are clear, skywatchers across much of North America, South America, Central and Western Europe will have a view of a total eclipse of the moon.
 That means that you can see it from your own backyard in Boston!